IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 Once compliance is verified, the Authority issues a Certificate of Registration, allowing the GIC to commence operations.
 The registration remains valid unless suspended, cancelled, or voluntarily surrendered with regulatory approval.

-Any material change in ownership, structure, or operational scope must be promptly disclosed to the Authority, ensuring continuous regulatory oversight.
+Any material change in ownership, structure, or operational scope must be disclosed, ensuring compliance with IFSCA GIC regulatory requirements.

 Permitted Activities & Restrictions